ice-stuff/ice-docs/ExperimentFiles.md

 ## Runner

 A runner is an iCE concept that can act as an orchestrator between different iCE/Fabric tasks.
-They receive the list of hostnames (same as tasks).
+They receive the list of `entities.Instance` objects (same as tasks).
 However they don't run per-instance (as tasks do).

 The following example uses the `execute` method of fabric to run `stop_server` in a randomly selected subset of the instances: